Retell vs Vapi vs Bland vs ElevenLabs: Which Voice AI Provider Should You Choose?

 What happens if the AI voice agent can't answer a question?

-All three providers support configurable fallback behavior.
+All four providers support configurable fallback behavior.
 You can set the agent to transfer the call to a human, take a message, offer to call back, or gracefully end the conversation.
 The key is writing clear fallback instructions in your agent prompt.